seek4science/seek/tech/releases/index.md

   * Minor security fixes, following an external security review  (more details available later)
   * Image scaling fix - where some avatars were scaled down, and then expanded causing them to appear blurred.

+A full list of changes included in this release can be found in the [SEEK v1.5.2 release notes](release-notes-1.5.2.html).

 ## Version 1.5.1